Katie-Sosnowski/KIOST/README.md

 # Machine learning techniques for chemical and type analysis of oil spill samples via field-ready handheld spectrophotometer device

-Datasets and Python scripts associated with the paper "Machine learning techniques for chemical and type analysis of oil spill samples via field-ready handheld spectrophotometer device" by Sosnowski et al. (manuscript in progress).
+Datasets and Python scripts associated with the paper "Machine learning techniques for chemical and type analysis of oil spill samples via field-ready handheld spectrophotometer device" by Sosnowski et al. (manuscript in progress), a collaboration between The University of Arizona in Tucson, Arizona and Korea Institute of Ocean Science and Technology in Geoje-si, South Korea.

 # SVM
 The SVM (support vector machine) folder includes two folders, "SARA" and "Type", which include the datasets and Python scripts for SARA (saturate and asphaltene) and oil type analysis, respectively.